AKDev32/AKDev32/README.md

 ## 🔍 Highlight Project

 ### 🎯 [Algorithms Visualizer](https://github.com/amankumarthakur63/Algorithm-Visualizer)
 An interactive tool that visualizes sorting and searching algorithms to aid learning and understanding.
-Built using HTML, CSS, and JavaScript.
+Built using Java.
 ✅ Clean UI | 📊 Educational | 💡 Designed for learners

 ---